ovcharovvladimir/Prysm/contracts/voter-registration-contract/README.md

 ## Validator Registration Contract

-For beacon chain design, a validator will deposit 32 ETH to the main chain smart contract.
+For beacon chain design, a voter will deposit 32 ETH to the main chain smart contract.
 The deposit is considered to be burned.
-As you burn the 32 ETH to participate, the beacon chain will see it and will credit the validator with the validator bond, and the validator can begin to validate.
+As you burn the 32 ETH to participate, the beacon chain will see it and will credit the voter with the voter bond, and the voter can begin to validate.
 At some point in the future, after a hard fork, the original deposit + interest can be withdrawn back on one of the shards.

 ## How to execute tests